danielscarvalho/FTT-WAR/README.md

 ```

-This way you gonna have the encription, but an allert that it is not issued by an certification authority.
+This way you are going to have the encryption, but an alert at the browser that it is not issued by a certification authority.

 More details at Tomcat docs: https://tomcat.apache.org/tomcat-10.0-doc/ssl-howto.html